 Prior Employer: Driver:

-Address: Date of Birth://
+Address: Date of Birth:/

 Soc.
 Sec.
 No.:

 Dates of Employment:

 Telephone: ()

-In accordance with 49 CFR Part 40, §40.25 you are hereby authorized and requested to release to NMWRD (Employer), at 420 Timber Trail, Island Lake, IL 60042, information on any alcohol tests with concentration results of 0.04 or greater, verified positive controlled substance test results, refusals to be tested, and/or any other violations of DOT drug and alcohol testing regulations within two years preceding the date of this request.
-I further authorize and request you to release any information in your possession concerning my evaluation by a substance abuse professional, the identity of that substance abuse professional and the results of any return-to-duty or follow-up drug and/or alcohol tests within the two years preceding this request.
+(Employer), at 4 concentration restested, and/or and the date of this reconcerning my exprofessional, my th 49 CFR Part 40, §40.25 you are hereby authorized and requested to release to NMWRD (20 Timber Trail, Island Lake, IL 60042, information on any alcohol tests with sults of 0.04 or greater, verified positive controlled substance test results, refusals to be yother violations of DOT drug and alcohol testing regulations within two years preceding equest.
+I further authorize and request you to release any information in your possession evaluation by a substance abuse professional, the identity of that substance abuse participation in any treatment or rehabilitation recommended by the substance abuse the results of any return-to-duty or follow-up drug and/or alcohol tests within the two years quest.

-A photocopy of this release shall be valid as the original.
-This authorization shall be valid for one year from the date of signing hereof.
+his release shall be valid as the original.
+This authorization shall be valid for one te of signing hereof.

+Date: Driver Signature:

+DOT DRUG AND To Be Completed By Prior Employer ALCOHOL TESTING VIOLATIONS

+Driver has no vic olations of a DOT drug and alcohol testing regulation:

+Controlled Subst Alcohol: Refusal to be test alcohol concentration >0.04.
 Date:

-Driver Signature:

-To Be Completed By Prior Employer DOT DRUG AND ALCOHOL TESTING VIOLATIONS Driver has no violations of a DOT drug and alcohol testing regulation: Controlled Substance: Alcohol: Refusal to be tested: positive. alcohol concentratior (adulterated n >0.04.
-Date: Date: SUBSTANCE ABUSE PROFESSIONAL INFORMATION: No Substance Abuse Professional information available Name of Substance Abuse Professional Address: Date of Initial evaluation: Recommendation: no Date:
+No Substance Ab Name of Substan Address: USE PROFESSIONAL INFORMATION: The second state of the second stat

+Recommendation n: valuation: yes no Date:

-Return-to-duty test results: Follow-up testing program: negative positive
+Return-to-duty test results: negative positive Follow-up testing program: